kshitijlohani/kshitijlohani.github.io/pages/projects/shikshya-dikshya/faq.md

 profile as requested by donors).
 > Now, we forward the receivers profile to donors and get their confirmation.
 Once, we receive the confirmation; BOOM - we shoot video, provide help to receiver, release the video and update every detail about the process in website.
 > But it does not end here, receivers are required to provide update for a year (in 3 months interval).
 This is to ensure, the 'help' received is used for the right purpose.

-**Where i got inspiration for the show's format**

-> its 'nas-daily' meets 'satyamev jayate'

 **How to i get Donors**